mariusz-schimke/GiGraph/README.md

 ## Nodes

-Nodes are distinguished by their **identifiers**.
-The identifiers are used by edges to refer to them as the endpoints they join.
-Node identifier is also used as a label by default if you don't specify its *label* attribute explicitly.
+Nodes are identified by their **ids**.
+The identifiers are used by edges to refer to them as the endpoints that they join.
+Node identifier is also used as a label by default if you don't specify its *Label* property explicitly, in which case it is displayed on the node.

-A node may be added to the node collection of the root graph, of a subgraph, or of a cluster, but does not have to.
-It is necessary when you want to set its attributes, or when the node is an isolated node (not used as an endpoint of any edge).
-When an edge refers to a node that is not present in any node collection, the node will still be visualized, with its default and/or global attributes applied.
+A node may be added to the node collection of the root graph, of a subgraph, or of a cluster, but not necessarily.
+You have to do that when you want to set its attributes or when the node is an isolated node (not used as an endpoint of any edge).
+When an edge refers to a node that is not present in any node collection, the node will nevertheless appear on the graph, with its default and/or global attributes applied.

 ```c#
 // adding a node to the node collection of the graph